apache/cordova-windows/README.md

  - Build and Run the project Cordova-Metro.
 If running takes a long time, simply stop the running, then rerun (known issue).

 ### Run the Sample App
-  - Open the `samples\TestAppCordova\TestApp.Cordova.sln` with visual studio.
+  - Open the `samples\TestAppCordova\TestAppCordova.sln` with visual studio.
   - Build and run.
   - Play around with accelerometer, geolocation, and compass.